-We then conducted the survey: Both in 2008/2009 and 2022/232 a stratified random sample was selected from the complete list of local religious groups (congregations).
+We then conducted the survey: Both in 2008/2009 and $2022/23^2$ a stratified random sample was selected from the complete list of local religious groups (congregations).
 For every chosen congregation, one key informant (in most cases, the spiritual leader) was identified.
 We conducted an interview with this key informant on the characteristics and activities of local religious groups in one of the three main national languages: German, French or Italian.
 The approximately 200 questions focused on concrete and verifiable congregational practices and characteristics of the organization.
 In 2008, all interviews were conducted by telephone.
-In 2022, interviews were conducted either by telephone or online.
-In 2008, 1022 interviews were conducted (response rate: 60.3%).
+In 2022, interviews were conducted (response rate: 60.3%).
 In 2022, 1395 interviews were conducted (response rate: 45.4%).